fs-feup/autonomous-systems/docs/tutorials/environment_setup.md

 The simulator requires Ubuntu to work (or WSL).
 The tutorial regarding its setup is [here](./environment_setup/fsds_setup.md).

+#### EUFS

+This simulator is mostly used to simulate the LiDAR because it is quite light, and it requires Ubuntu to work.
+To set it up, refer to the short [tutorial](./environment_setup/eufs_setup.md) in this repository or the full tutorial in its [repository](https://github.com/fs-feup/eufs-sim) right away.
 ## Submodules

 This project depends on submodules to function.
 Most, if not all of these submodules are other repositories of this organization.